 This post may contain affiliate links.
 Please read our disclosure policy.

-This waffle recipe for one makes a single golden, crispy waffle from scratch in 15 minutes.
+This easy single serving waffle recipe makes a single golden, crispy waffle from scratch in 15 minutes.
 Just simple ingredients and no leftovers.

 Featured Comment